ELELAB/MAVISp_EVE_pipeline/EVE_MSA_generator/README.md

   - UniRef100, as available on [UniProt](https://www.uniprot.org/help/downloads)

-We have used UniRef100 - using other UniRef100 database is also possible.
+We have used UniRef100 - using other UniRef databases is also possible.

 ## Installation